iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 When putting together projects like this, it's always nice to be able to use "real" code.
 Luckily, we have the [CascableCore Simulated Camera](https://github.com/Cascable/cascablecore-simulated-camera) project, which is a CascableCore plugin that implements the API without needing a real camera to hand.
 This is a *perfect* candidate for this project — it's implementing a real, shipping API without the need for us to figure out network or USB communication on Windows.
 It's everything we need and nothing we don't.
 Also, happily, it's already all in Swift.

 What *isn't* in Swift, unfortunately, is the CascableCore API itself.
 It was introduced before Swift, and has remained a set of Objective-C headers to this day.
 We'll need to redefine these in Swift.
+Oh, and port [StopKit](https://github.com/cascable/StopKit), which is an Objective-C dependency.

 Finally, we need a little bit of glue.
 CascableCore "proper" has a central "camera discovery" object that implements USB and network discovery, along with interfacing with plugins such as the simulated camera.
 We're not bringing that over to the Windows proof-of-concept, so we need something in its place so we can actually "discover" our simulated camera on Windows.

 Getting all this into place took a few days — the simulated camera was *largely* fine other than needing to remove some Objective-C features (such as Key-Value Observing) and use of Apple-only APIs (such as CoreGraphics).
-Rebuilding the Objective-C API protocols into Swift ones took a couple of days, and the glue at the end a day or so.
+Porting StopKit and rebuilding the Objective-C API protocols into Swift ones took a couple of days, and the glue at the end a day or so.

 Let's have a look at a little demo project on the Mac: